Support young people to move towards independence and manage their lives

 Topic Overview

-The LAO Level 3 Diploma for the Children and Young People's Workforce (QCF) is a nationally recognised qualification designed for those working or volunteering in early years settings, such as nurseries, preschools, and reception classes.
-It covers essential knowledge and skills for supporting children from birth to 19 years, with a focus on child development, safeguarding, and promoting positive outcomes.
-This diploma is a key stepping stone for roles like Early Years Educator or teaching assistant, and it aligns with the Early Years Foundation Stage (EYFS) framework.
+The IAO Level 3 Diploma for the Children and Young People's Workforce is a comprehensive qualification designed for those working or aspiring to work in early years settings, such as nurseries, preschools, and childminding environments.
+It covers essential knowledge and skills for supporting children's development from birth to 19 years, with a focus on the early years (0-5).
+The diploma integrates theoretical frameworks, such as the Early Years Foundation Stage (EYFS), with practical application, ensuring learners can promote holistic development, safeguard children, and work collaboratively with families and other professionals.

 Key Concepts